 The state laws that created bankruptcy exemptions in Illinois are similar to those in most other states in the country.
 While your attorney can examine your situation and give you a definitive answer, the odds are that you won’t lose any property after filing for a Chapter 7 personal bankruptcy.
 According to national statistics, about 90 percent of all Chapter 7 filings are “no asset” cases.
 That means the trustee didn’t seize any property in the case.
 Here is a look at the bankruptcy exemptions in Illinois relied upon most often:

 The exemption protects up to $15,000 worth of property.
 Don’t be confused, however.
 The figure is not the total value of the property but the amount of equity available – how much the trustee would receive by selling the property.
 This exemption covers homes, lots, condos, farms and mobile homes.
 In most cases, debtors in bankruptcy cases have exhausted all available equity in their homes or property before filing for bankruptcy protection.
-If a couple is filing bankruptcy, that figure – along with virtually all exemption amounts – can be doubled.

 The exemption protects a vehicle worth up to $2,400.
 Remember that the trustee won’t go to the trouble of seizing property unless the item can bring in a significant amount above the exemption.
 The cost to advertise and sell property is a factor always considered by the trustee.